-- Let the learners draw pictures of their favourite pieces cloth as required in Activity 3 on Page 89 of the Pupil's book.
-Let them also write a simple sentence to say why they like the piece of cloth. - Let the learners to individually write the sentences in Exercise 1 to show names of different clothes.
+• Let the learners draw pictures of their favorite pieces of clothes as required in Activity 3.
+Let them also write a simple sentence to say why they like the piece of cloth.

+• Let the learners to individually write the sentences in Exercise1 to show names of different clothes.